How to Keep Your Divorce Conversations Productive

 - The communication issues you had during your marriage will not go away in separation.

 It means you need to manage your expectations and negotiation style or risk one or more of the following: constant arguing, bickering, flat-out fighting, delay, defensiveness, lack of progress, and disappointment.

-You don’t want to set the tone as being highly confrontational before you have had the chance to work out your differences.
-You can’t expect your spouse to talk to you with a calm and respectful demeanor if you can’t set aside your anger and feelings and look at this from a logical and business-like perspective.
+You are going to have to communicate with this person for a very long period, especially if you have young children.
+You don't want to set the tone as highly confrontational before you have the chance to work out your differences.
+Certainly, you can't expect your spouse to talk to you in a calm, respectful manner if you can't set aside your anger and feelings and view this from a logical and business-like perspective.

 To make the process of negotiating with your ex more manageable and successful, try some of these techniques:

 - Suggest a brainstorming session

 - Listen quietly

 - Assure your spouse you want a fair agreement

 - See if you can set some ground rules regarding communication (e.g., no talking about divorce matters in front of the kids)